jlapeyre/Symata.jl/README.md

 ##### AtomQ

-AtomQ(expr), in principle, returns true if expr has no parts accessible with Part.
+AtomQ(expr), in principle, returns true if expr has no parts accesible with Part.
 However, currently, Julia Arrays can be accessed with Part, and return true under AtomQ.

 See also EvenQ and OddQ.